 Hindy Najman is the Oriel and Laing Professor of the Interpretation of Holy Scripture at the University of Oxford.
 She is widely published on authority and tradition, colletion and canon, composition and author function, the construction and imitation of biblical figures, pseudepigraphic practices and literary attribution, and exemplarity.
 She is the author of Seconding Sinai: The Development of Mosaic Discourse in Second Temple Judaism, Past Renewals: Interpretative Authority, Renewed Revelation and the Quest for Perfection in Jewish Antiquity, and Losing the Temple and Recovering the Future: An Analysis of 4 Ezra.
 Her current project is engaged in a reconceptualization and reconfiguration of philological practices, entitled Ethical Reading: The Transformation of Text and Self.
 The project the ethical implications both of ancient reading and writing practices, and of our contemporary practices of reading and writing about ancient texts.
 She is founder and director of the Centre for the Study of the Bible in the Humanities at Oriel College, University of Oxford.
 Her publications can be accessed here.

-Daniel Picus is the Robert A. Oden, Jr. Postdoctoral Fellow for Innovation in the Humanities and Judaism in the department of Religion at Carleton College.
+Daniel Picus is Assistant Professor at Western Washington University.
 He is a specialist in Jewish Studies, with particular interests in the rabbinic period.
 Picus’s current project, stemming from his dissertation, is about rabbinic reading practices in late antiquity, with a particular focus on the different ways in which ancient rabbis broke the text of the Hebrew Bible into smaller pieces, and the practices that grew out of those divisions.
 Picus spent the winter of 2018 as a fellow at the Frankel Institute for Advanced Judaic Studies at the University of Michigan, working on a project about ancient Jewish attitudes towards physical texts.
 He is currently chair of the Book History program unit at the Society of Biblical Literature annual meeting, whose panels are listed in our page on Conferences, Panels, and Collaborations.
 His publications can be accessed here.

 Seth Sanders is Professor of Religious Studies at University of California, Davis.
 Sanders studied Hebrew Bible and Semitic languages at Harvard, Hebrew University, and Johns Hopkins, pursuing the question of how writing helped create languages and identities in the ancient Levant.
 He is the author of The Invention of Hebrew (University of Illinois, 2009) was the winner of ASOR’s Frank Moore Cross award and a finalist for the Jewish National Book Award.
 There he used epigraphic evidence to understand how biblical texts worked as political communication.
 It argued that the new genres of Hebrew inscriptions and biblical literature were designed to address their audience in a new way–as members of a public, a community called into being through the circulation of texts.
 He is also the author of From Adapa to Enoch: Scribal Culture and Religious Vision in Judea and Babylonia (Mohr Siebeck, 2017), the first major comparative study of ancient Babylonian, Aramaic and Hebrew scholarship, designed to explain how early Jewish literary culture diverged from its Israelite legacy.
 His collaborative publications include Cuneiform in Canaan, the first complete edition of Babylonian texts from Israel, Margins of Writing, Origins of Cultures: New Approaches to Reading and Writing in the Ancient Near East, and Ancient Jewish Sciences and the History of Knowledge in Second Temple Literature (NYU Press, 2014).
 He is the recent winner of an National Endowment of the Humanities award and a Guggenheim fellow.
 Among his new projects is How to Build a Sacred Text in the Ancient Near East, which will bring together experts on 2000 years of literature, from Egypt, Babylon, Canaan and Israel to explore the key ways that sacred narratives and laws were built.
 A number of his articles may be accessed here.